 If the SEOQuake bar is on and active, you’ll then be able to sort the men from the boys by ordering the listings by PageRank.
 It’s also helpful to have the Alexa toolbar (from alexa.com) installed so you can roughly gauge the popularity of the results.

 5. Cheap PPC Methods

 Personally, I love driving traffic to my sites through free methods as opposed to paying for my traffic, but when I found out about this little strategy I simply had to check it out and take advantage of it.

-Affiliate marketers be warned – if you’re promoting poor quality sites with the sole purpose of making a buck or two then you’re running the risk of getting your account banned, so be careful.
+Affiliate marketers are warned – if you’re promoting poor-quality sites with the sole purpose of making a buck or two then you’re running the risk of getting your account banned, so be careful.